zuyux/4v4-contracts/README.md

 - **Real-Time Rendering:** Three.js and Babylon.js for high-quality 3D visuals.
 - **NFT Export:** Mint avatars as NFTs directly from the interface.

-*(Note: This repo only contains the contracts.
-The web interface is in a separate repository.)*
+Note: This repo only contains the contracts.
+The web interface is in a separate repository here: [github.com/zuyux/4v4-www](https://github.com/zuyux/4v4-www)

 ### Smart Contracts
 1. **AvatarMinter (ERC-721):**